Testing your app before submitting

 - If your app requires the setup of an external service to function, then include this within your documentation.
 For tips on writing instructions for your app, refer to our help documentation guidelines.

-Make sure that your app can appropriately handle issues like 404s, unexpected inputs, and heavy user traffic.
+Verify that your app can appropriately handle issues like 404s, unexpected inputs, and heavy user traffic.

 If your app interacts with or adds something to a merchant’s online store, then test your app with several different Shopify-made themes.